You are currently viewing What You Need to Know Before Painting the Exterior of Your House

 I’m afraid of heights, so the really high parts on the front of the house Steve had to do.

-Prepping the House for Exterior Painting
+Prepping the House for Exterior Paint

 Before beginning the painting project, the surface of your house should be clean, and dry.